cozydev-pink/protosearch/docs/index.md

 Protosearch is pre-alpha software, do not use in production.

-Protosearch is prototype of a Lucene style search library in pure scala.
+Protosearch is a prototype of a Lucene style search library in pure scala.

 ### Demos